skydive-project/skydive.network/blog/prometheus-connector.md

 ---
-title: Skydive-Prometheus Connector: blog-post
+title: Skydive-Prometheus Connector
 author: Kalman Meth
+layout: blog-post
 date: 1/11/2020
 ---
-Prometheus (`https://prometheus.io/`) is an open-source systems monitoring and alerting tool.
+[Prometheus](https://prometheus.io/) is an open-source systems monitoring and alerting tool.
 Many different types of data are collected by different tools and are forwarded to Prometheus via various types of exporters.
-For example, the Prometheus Node Exporter (`https://prometheus.io/docs/guides/node-exporter/`) exposes a wide variety of hardware- and kernel-related metrics.
+For example, the [Prometheus Node Exporter](https://prometheus.io/docs/guides/node-exporter/) exposes a wide variety of hardware- and kernel-related metrics.
 We developed an exporter for Skydive that reports metrics of individual captured network flows.
 The connector translates data from Skydive captured flows into a format that can be consumed by Prometheus.
 The first implementation of the Skydive-Prometheus connector periodically provides the byte transfer counts for each network connection under observation.